davendw49/k2/README.md

 K2 is under the support of [Deep-time Digital Earth Big Science Project](https://www.iugs.org/dde).

-We would also like to express our appreciation for the effort of data processing from [Yutong Xu](https://github.com/xyt-fe).
+We would also like to express our appreciation for the effort of data processing from [Yutong Xu](https://github.com/xyt-fe) and [Beiya Dai](https://github.com/dbylynn).

 ## TO-DO
 - [ ] Release the full version of GeoSignal.